 Airline Business Card

-Take the Gold Delta SkyMiles® Business Credit Card, for example.
+Take the Gold Delta SkyMiles® Business Credit Card from American Express, for example.
 It has an annual fee of $95, waived the first year.
 And it offers:

 - 2X SkyMiles per dollar spent on purchases made directly with Delta

 - 1X SkyMile per dollar spent on every other purchase